securityfirst/championscurriculum/audits.md

 ![CIS-CAT Lite](img/audits/ciscatlite.jpg)
 *Screenshot of CIS-CAT Lite performing an audit of Windows 7*

-We suggest the use of [CIS-CAT Lite](https://www.cisecurity.org) as it is free, very simple, cross platform tool that individuals can use to quickly assess the security of the configuration on the devices they are using.
+We suggest the use of [CIS-CAT Lite](https://www.cisecurity.org) as it is free, very simple, cross-platform tool that individuals can use to quickly assess the security of the configuration on the devices they are using.

 As participants to record on post-it notes the score that they get.

 ## Discussion
-* What assets to we have in the training room?* How can we keep track of them?* What basic standards do we expect to meet?
+* What assets do we have in the training room?
+* How can we keep track of them?
+* What basic standards do we expect to meet?
 * What standard of information security do we know about?
 * How many of us have used these standards?
 * How can we measure our standards?
 * What scores did our devices get on the benchmark test?
-* What configuration problems where the most common?
+* What configuration problems were the most common?
 * How comfortable would we feel to fix the main problems that have been identified?

 ## Inputs
-There are a number of different types of standard, developed by multiple organisations that may apply or be useful for the work that Champions do.
+There are a number of different types of standard, developed by multiple organisations that may apply or be used for the work that Champions do.

 For example: